oshaughnessy/maysl.soccer/_pages/rules.md

   lower group.
 For example, in U10, you could borrow 8- and 9-year-olds, who would be from the same division, or borrow a 7-year-old from U8, but never a 6-year-old.

+On authority:

+* Guest players must be approved by both coaches and the game officials.
+* Unless otherwise stated, these are _guidelines_ subject to the judgement of the officials at the event and the MAYSL directors.
+Exceptions may be made to address conditions not accounted for here (for example, when players involved in a game have limitations due to medical conditions).

 ### Game-time Team Sizes